Course Outline

 • An understanding of GPU architecture and parallel processing for government applications.

-• Experience with CUDA, OpenCL, or similar GPU programming environments for government use.
+• Experience with CUDA, OpenCL, or similar GPU programming environments used in federal projects.

-• Familiarity with deep learning frameworks such as PyTorch or TensorFlow for government projects.
+• Familiarity with deep learning frameworks such as PyTorch or TensorFlow, particularly in the context of public sector initiatives.

 Audience